PaulGoldschmidt/Meross2InfluxDB/README.md

 - An InfluxDB server (either local or remote) to store the data.

 ## Testing your meross setup & get device overview
 In order to test the meross setup and see all devices that are currently available, the script [deviceinfo.py](deviceinfo.py) is included in this repository.
-After filling out the [credentials.txt](credentials.txt.example) file with your credentials and removing the .example file ending, run the device info script once to get an overview over all avaiable devices.
+After filling out the [config.env](config.env.example) file with your credentials and removing the .example file ending, run the device info script once to get an overview over all avaiable devices.
 For each device you want to write the data to InfluxDB, please fill the exact names into line 31 in [connector.py](connector.py).

 ## Installation Instructions (localy) :potato: